zapier/visual-builder/docs/_docs/transfer.md

 - You’ll need to have a Zapier integration published before your trigger can be made available within the Transfer tool.
 - To make this work your API needs an endpoint that allows the client to fetch a large number of records.
 For most APIs, this means supporting paginated requests - the ability for the API client to fetch a set, or “page”, of data, then request the next set, the next set, until the end of the data set is reached.
 - You’ll need to publish a trigger in your integration that is able to make paginated requests when invoked from Transfer, but also returns the most recent page of data otherwise.
-- Your integration will need to be running on the current Developer Platform, whether it’s built with the Platform UI or the Zapier CLI.
+- Your integration will need to be running on the current Developer Platform, whether it’s built with the Platform UI or the Zapier CLI (recommended).
 Legacy Web Builder integrations are not supported.

 ### Developing in the CLI vs. the Platform UI